tmcphee/cyberghostvpn/README.md

 - Cloudflare 1.1.1.1
 - Google 8.8.8.8

+This image will use CyberGhost Smart DNS if no Nameserver is provided.
+Automatic Smart DNS for countries US, NL, JP and GB.
+Default is US for all other countries

 ## How to login
 Login by providing the ACC and PASS environment variables
 ```